Element-Research/hypero/README.md

 ```
 These changes basically allow any host supplying the correct credentials (username and password) to
 connect to the database which listens on port 5432 of all IP addresses of the server.
-If you want to make the system more secure (read strict),
+If you want to make the system more secure (i.e. strict),
 you can consult the postgreSQL documentation for each of those files.
-To test out the changes, you can ssh to a different host and try to login
+To test out the changes, you can ssh to a different host and try to login from there.
-from there.
 Supposing we setup our postgresql server on host 192.168.1.3 and that we ssh to 192.168.1.2 :
 ```bash
 $ ssh username@192.168.1.2
 $ sudo apt-get install postgresql-client